frankie-baron/resume/README.md

   Worked on the redesign of a shopping app for a Polish retail chain, enhancing the user interface and improving the onboarding and sign-in processes to create a better user experience.

 - **AdNote**, Junior iOS Developer
-  Currently involved in the development of an innovative note-taking app, focusing on building foundational features and gaining hands-on experience in iOS development.
+  Was involved in the development of an innovative note-taking app, focusing on building foundational features and gaining hands-on experience in iOS development.

 [_Read more about my experience..._](./Details/CommercialProjects.md)